John and Paul: Hagiography

 In the second half of the fourth century, Byzantius, the Roman senator, and Saint Pammachius, his son, fashioned their house on the Cælian Hill into a Christian basilica.
 In the fifth century the presbyteri tituli Byzantii (priests of the church of Byzantius) are mentioned in an inscription and among the signatures of the Roman Council of 499.
 The church was also called the titulus Pammachii after Byzantius's son, the pious friend of St. Jerome.

 In the ancient apartments on the ground-floor of the house of Byzantius, which were still retained under the basilica, the tomb of two Roman martyrs, John and Paul, was the object of veneration as early as the fifth century.

 The Sacramentarium Leonianum already indicates in the preface to the feast of the saints, that they rested within the city walls, while, in one of the early itineraries to the tombs of the Roman martyrs, their grave is assigned to the church on the Cælian (de Rossi, Roma sotterranea, I, 138, 175).

 The titulus Byzantii or Pammachii was consequently known at a very early date by the names of the two martyrs (titulus SS.
 Joannis et Pauli).
 Their bodies were buried in the house of Pammachius under the basilica in the fourth century, but the year and circumstances of their martyrdom are unknown.
 It may have occurred during the reign of Diocletian (304 AD), as the martyrdoms of Julian took place not in Rome, but mainly in the East.

 Acts

 According to their Acts, which are legendary and may not be historically reliable, after successful military careers, Constantine the Great entrusted John and Paul with the protection of his daughter, Constantia.
 Through her, they became acquainted with a certain Gallicanus, who, according to a medieval legend, was her fiancé.
 Gallicanus is said to have built a church in Ostia.
-Constantine bequeathed significant sums to the faithful of a John and Paul, who built a house on the Caelian Hill and retired to private life, doing works of charity.
+Constantine bequeathed significant sums to the faithful of John and Paul, who built a house on the Caelian Hill and retired to private life, doing works of charity.
 Other accounts say it was Constantia who left her wealth to her servants for them to spend on Christian works.